Funding may be available for your children to have a place at one of our nurseries.

 Students who qualify for funding external to the Learner Support Fund, ie Childcare Element within the Child Tax Credits, will be required to claim their costs from the external source before any contribution will be considered.

-For more information about the Learner Support Fund, see the Student Services team or contact us via email email@example.com or call us on 0115 9 100 100.
+For more information about the Learner Support Fund, continue to visit our website where updates will be posted or contact us via email email@example.com

 15 Universal Hours